ronickg/react-native-node-api/docs/HOW-IT-WORKS.md

 To work around this issue, we scan for and copy any library (including its entire xcframework structure with nested framework directories) from the dependency package into our host package when the app builds and reference these from its podspec (as vendored_frameworks).
 We use a special file in the xcframeworks containing Node-API modules.
 To avoid collisions we rename xcframework, framework and library files to a unique name, containing a hash.
 The hash is computed based off the package-name of the containing package and the relative path from the package root to the library file (with any platform specific file extensions replaced with the neutral ".node" extension).

-## Transformed code calls into `react-native-node-api-modules`, loading the platform specific dynamic library
+## Transformed code calls into `react-native-node-api`, loading the platform specific dynamic library

 The native implementation of `requireNodeAddon` is responsible for loading the dynamic library and allow the Node-API module to register its initialization function, either by exporting a `napi_register_module_v1` function or by calling the (deprecated) `napi_module_register` function.

 In any case the native code stores the initialization function in a data-structure.

-## `react-native-node-api-modules` creates a `node_env` and initialize the Node-API module
+## `react-native-node-api` creates a `node_env` and initialize the Node-API module

 The initialization function of a Node-API module expects a `node_env`, which we create by calling `createNodeApiEnv` on the `jsi::Runtime`.